claykarn/Trivia/README.md

 # AI-Powered Trivia Game

-An interactive, web-based trivia game built with Python, Quart, HTML, and the OpenAI API.
+An interactive, web-based trivia game built with Python, HTML, Quart, and OpenAI API.
 Users can choose trivia categories and difficulty levels, answer multiple-choice questions, and receive instant feedback with GPT-powered answer explanations.

 ---